Oprah Winfrey's endorsement of Barack Obama: More than one million votes

 In addition to getting Obama over a million votes, the researchers found that Winfrey's support boosted campaign contributions to him in those counties where she is most popular.
 They found that Winfrey's biggest effect was in caucus states like Iowa.

-During the Democratic primary, there was controversy over which states should be counted in the popular vote total and not all states released official vote counts, but it's estimated that at most, Obama won the popular vote by 151,844 votes without counting Michigan's disputed votes.
+During the Democratic primary, there was controversy over which states should be counted in the popular vote total and not all states released official vote counts.
 Clinton, however, won the popular vote by 176,645 votes when Michigan's numbers were included.

 Increased viability

 Another study suggests that Winfrey's endorsement may have also had indirect benefits for Obama.
 Researchers Andrew Pease and Paul R. Brewer of the University of Wisconsin–Milwaukee conducted an experiment in which some subjects were exposed to news of Winfrey's endorsement and others weren't.
 They found that those who had such exposure were more likely to vote for Obama, if only because they thought her endorsement made Obama more electable; for such voters Winfrey's endorsement was important for strategic reasons.
 The researchers concluded that when evaluating the impact of celebrity endorsements, one must also consider "subtler effects, such as those on viability assessments."